 You cannot buy an EC unit alone.
 You can buy one under the Joint Single Scheme with another single Singaporean, but both of you must be 35 years and above.

 If I am a Singapore Citizen (SC) and my spouse is applying for his/her Singapore Permanent Residency (SPR), do we have to wait 3 years before applying for an EC unit?

 A SC/SPR household is considered a Singapore citizen household.
 Hence, there is no need to wait for 3 years to apply for an EC unit.
 Once your SPR spouse has received his/her “blue IC”, you can start applying.

 Can I buy an EC unit if I currently own a private property in Singapore or overseas?

-No, if you or your spouse owns a private property in Singapore or overseas, or have not disposed of any within the last 30 months, you are not eligible to buy an EC unit from developer.
+No, if you or your spouse owns a private property in Singapore or overseas, or have not disposed of any within the last 30 months, you are not eligible to buy an EC unit from the developer.

-Can I buy or invest in private residential property in Singapore or overseas after I bought an EC unit?
+Can I buy or invest in private residential property in Singapore or overseas after I have bought an EC unit?